bloggertom/TWLogger/README.md

 ```
 Using `NSLog()` will make store the logs against the default logging level set.
 To set the default logging level use `[TWLog setDefaultLogLevel:(TWLogLevel)level`.

+To filter out logs below a certain level use `[TWLog setLogLevelFilter:(TWLogLevel)level]`.
+Doing so will stop logs below the set level being forwarded on to the registered `TWLoggerDelegate` objects.

+## Provided loggers

+### TWFileLogger
+By default the `TWFileLogger` is configured to roll-over after a logging file is 1 day old.
+The file logger can also be configured to roll over after a log file has reached a certain file size.

+### TWSqliteLogger
+The sqlite logger is non rolling by default.
+It can be configured to be rolling by giving the logs a experation time span afterwhich they will be removed from the database.

+The Database has a simple structure of two tables:

+TWLogEntries
+	- timestamp
+	- date_time
+	- level
+	- body
+	- function
+	- file

+TWLogMetaData
+	- key
+	- value

+To avoid reading and writing to the SQLite database in quick succession the logger is configured by default to cache ten logs at a time for a maximum of 3 seconds before flushing them to disc.
+This can be adjusted at runtime by adjusting the `flushPeriod` and `cacheSize`.

 ## Extension

 New loggers just need to adhere to the `TWLogDelegate` protocol.

-An `TWAbstractLogger` class is available, this handles caching and triggering of flushes for you otherwise you will need to build your own method for triggering log writes.
+An `TWAbstractLogger` class is available, this handles caching and triggering of flushes for you.
+Otherwise you will need to build your own method for triggering log writes.
 It contains several abstract methods which must be overriden before a class can be used:

 ```
 - (void)stopLogging;